EarthBound Beginnings: Plot

-The party is warped back to the top of Holy Loly Mountain.
-Large rocks block the entrance to a cave inside Holy Loly Mountain, but are cleared by the power of Maria's consciousness.
-In that cave, they find an area with human prisoners including Ana's mother.
-They need to defeat the Mother Ship to free the prisoners.
-The party encounters the ship that the fully-grown Giygas is on.
-The alien expresses its gratefulness to Ninten's family for raising it, but explains that George stole vital information from its people that could have been used to betray them, and proceeds to accuse Ninten of interfering with their plans.
-Giygas offers to save Ninten alone if he boards the Mother Ship, only for Ninten to decline, leading Giygas to attack Ninten's party.
-The party begins to sing Queen Mary's lullaby while Giygas tries to quiet the party through his attacks.
-However, the party persists and finishes the lullaby, causing Giygas to become overwhelmed with emotion at the thought of Maria's motherly love.
-Giygas swears that they will meet again and flies off in the mother ship.
+The party is warped back to Holy Loly Mountain.
+The large rocks that had blocked the entrance to the mountain's peak were cleared by Maria's consciousness.
+There, the party encounters the mother ship that the fully-grown Gyiyg is on.
+The alien expresses his gratitude to Ninten's family for Maria having raising him, but explains that George had stolen information about his species' PSI abilities that could have been used to betray them, proceeding to accuse Ninten of interfering with their plans.
+Gyiyg offers to save Ninten alone if he boards the mother ship.
+The party then begins to sing Maria's lullaby while Gyiyg tries to quiet them through his attacks.
+They persist and finish the song, causing Gyiyg to be emotionally overwhelmed at the memory of Maria's motherly love.
+Gyiyg swears they will meet again and flies off in the mother ship; an epilogue showing what happened to all of the characters post-journey and a follow-up credits sequence.
+The player's name also appears in these credits, thanking them for playing.
+In the Japanese version, the party simply faces the screen as the credits roll behind them.